 - 1/2 Tbsp Chipotle Paste or Hot Sauce (optional)

-Peel and dice your onion, garlic and peppers and add them to a sauté pan on a medium heat, along with the olive oil.
-Sauté until they have softened.
+Peel and dice your onion and garlic and add them to a sauté pan on a medium heat, along with the olive oil so soften slightly.
+Next add in the bell pepper and sauté for a few minutes.

-Next add the veggie mince, beans, spices, chipotle paste or hot sauce, and simmer for another 20 minutes.
+Next add the veggie mince, beans, spices, chipotle paste or hot sauce, and simmer for another 10 minutes to soften the beans and mince.

 Serve with diced avocado, grated cheese and sour cream.